Image 1 of 1

 Roast Level: Light

 Another coffee from the The La Bastilla farm in Nicaragua!
 This is a honey processed Gesha that is very fruit forward.
 Finca La Bastilla produces up to 150 micro-lots per year.
 The estate is made up of multiple micro-farms, each with their own micro-climates.
-Delicate varieties like this gesha are grown at higher elevations to take advantage of the colder temperatures.
+Delicate varieties like this Gesha are grown at higher elevations to take advantage of the colder temperatures.

 Flavors remind us of orange, mango, papaya